INTI-CMNB-FPGA/fpga_examples/examples/xilinx_ml605/gtx/README.md

     * RX Clock Source: GREFCLK (in a real app, a REFCLKx must be used)
 * Page3:
   * Uncheck RXCOMMADET
   * Align to...
-Even Byte Boundaries
+Even Byte Boundaries (to ensure K character in byte 0 and value in byte 1)
   * Check RXBYTEISALIGNED
 * Page4:
   * Main driver differential swing -> "0000"